andrei-iulian/ChatSystem/README.md

   * Return= ChannelData: string, success: boolean

 * '/api/CreateChannel' - Function for creating a new channel, returns 'Fail' on read or write failure, 'Exists' when a channel by that name is already in the group and 'Success' when the channel has been created.
-  * Parameters= groupName: string, channel: string, user: string
+  * Parameters= groups: Array<string>, type: string, user: string, email: string, password: string
   * Return= result: string

-* '/api/UpdateUser' - Function that hands both user updating and user creation depending on the value of the update boolean parameter, returns 'ReadFail' on readFail and writeFail, 'UserExists' when trying to create a user (update is false), 'GroupFailed' when the group passed to the function doesn't exist, 'Success' when creating or updating a user
+* '/api/UpdateUser' - Function that handles updating a user returns 'ReadFail' on readFail and writeFail, 'UserExists' when trying to create a user
   * Parameters= group: string, type: string, user: string, update: boolean
   * Return= result: string

+* '/api/CreateUser' - Function that handles creating a new user.
+  * Parameters= groups: Array<string>, type: string, user: string, email: string, password: string
+  * Return= result: string

-* '/api/AddUserChannel' - Function for adding a user to a channel, function creates the user if they doesnt exist, returns 'false' on failure and 'true' on success
+* '/api/AddUserChannel' - Function for adding a user to a channel, returns 'false' on failure and 'true' on success
   * Parameters= channel: string, group: string, user: string
   * Return= success: boolean

 * '/api/AddGroup' - Function for adding a new group, returns 'ReadFail' on readFail and writeFail, 'Exists' when the given group name already exists, 'Success' when the group was created